nvrsw/homepage/content/en/products/cms-station/index.md

 </table>
 </div>

-※ KVM 스위치 사용시 USB 타입의 제품을 사용해야 합니다.
-(PS/2 타입 사용 불가)
+※ USB type product should be used when KVM switches are used.
+(PS/2 type not available)
 ※ The specification of this product may change without prior notice.